jvp-ux/learnjunipa/src/pages/documentation/how-to-record-a-significant-event.md

 ---
 templateKey: documentation-post
 title: How to record a significant event
-description: How to record a significant event
+description: What are significant events and how can they help NCCD adjustments and best practice for teachers.
 tags:
   - events
   - students